RAS598-2025-S-Team06/RAS598-2025-S-Team06.github.io/docs/index.md

 **Professor:** Daniel Aukes <br>

 ### **Introduction**
 As a variety of robots are being increasingly used in manufacturing settings, we are inspired to create a minimal project that covers the three aspects of automated manufacturing: application, collaboration, and simulation.
 In a real-world warehouse, mobile robots transport items, while robotic arms handle detailed tasks like picking & placing, sorting, and assembly.
-In this project we will leverage ROS 2 for communication and SLAM for navigation (TurtleBot).
+In this project, we will leverage ROS 2 for communication and use sensor data for autonomous navigation with the TurtleBot.
 We will be integrating a TurtleBot 4 Lite and CV2 package  for object transport and manipulation.
 We would also like to dig into the concept of creating digital twins to simulate the behavior of each robot and further verify it with a real-world scenario.

 **Research Question**
 *"A minimal automated manufacturing setting including an object transporting robot, object manipulating robot arm, and a real-time simulation."*